Tools for Igor Users

 John Marsh has created a package of nifty Igor experiments for use by students in physics class.

 The ProgWinXOP, available for Mac and Win, provides a progress window with the ability to add abort buttons.
 Useful for long calculations.

 Igor Pro 3.1 procedures for ratiometric and single-wavelength imaging analysis in studies of cellular physiology.
 Separate Macintosh and Windows versions are available.
 Developed by Howard Rodstein and Mark Rand.

-The Santa Barbara Instruments Group (SBIG) provides a number of different CCD cameras and accessories for astronomical imaging.
-This package adds operations and functions to Igor Pro that enable it to control SBIG cameras through SBIG's low-level driver routines.
+The Santa Barbara Instruments Group (SBIG) provided a number of different CCD cameras and accessories for astronomical imaging.
+The SBIG package adds operations and functions to Igor Pro (Macintosh-only) that enable it to control SBIG cameras through SBIG's low-level driver routines.
 This allows you to write Igor Pro functions which can script the behavior of an SBIG camera for whatever application you may have.